 Curcumin is responsible for the vibrant yellow color of turmeric.
 With its anti-inflammatory effects, curcumin could be exactly what your aged skin needs.
 In fact, one study associated turmeric intake with a reduced risk of age-related mental decline in humans.

-A separate study published in the Phytotherapy Research journal found that the topical application and oral ingestion of curcumin supplements helped to alleviate the appearance of not only aging, but that of skin damage caused by UV rays.
+A separate study published in the Phytotherapy Research journal found that the topical application and oral ingestion of curcumin supplements helped to alleviate the appearance of aging but also of skin damage caused by UV rays.

 6. Omega-3 Fatty Acids